thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on [2003.193](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class II:A, alabastron form II:2: pp. 153–155, nos.
+For the classification of this particular alabastron see [[Grose 1989]], class II:A, alabastron form II:2: pp. 153–155, nos.
 124, 128.

 ## Provenance